 The interest you can charge if another business is late paying for goods or a service is ‘statutory interest’ – this is 8% plus the Bank of England base rate for business to business transactions.
 You can’t claim statutory interest if there’s a different rate of interest in a contract.

 An example of this would be, if your business were owed £1,000 and the Bank of England base rate were 0.5%:

 - the annual statutory interest on this would be £85 (1,000 x 0.085 = £85)

 - divide £85 by 365 to get the daily interest: 23p a day (85 / 365 = 0.23)

 - after 50 days this would be £11.50 (50 x 0.23 = 11.50)

-If you are starting to pay your invoices late due to cash-flow problems Invoice Factoring may be a cash flow funding solution for your business, would you like more information and a chat with a invoice funding expect? complete the online enquiry form today, and a member of our expert team will be in touch with you as soon as possible.
+If you are starting to pay your invoices late due to cash-flow problems Invoice Factoring may be a cash flow funding solution for your business.
+If you would like more information, or a chat with an invoice funding expert, you can complete the online enquiry form today, and a member of our expert team will be in touch with you as soon as possible.